hubverse-org/hubDocs/docs/source/user-guide/sample output_type.md

 | 2024-03-15 |  0 | MA | mean | NA| - |
 | 2024-03-15 |  1 | MA | mean | NA| - |

 In the above table, the three task-id columns origin_date, horizon, and location uniquely define a modeling task.
-Here, there are three modeling tasks, represented by the tuples
+Here, there are three modeling tasks, represented by the tuples <br>
-{origin_date: “2024-03-15”, horizon: “-1”, location: “MA”}
+{origin_date: “2024-03-15”, horizon: “-1”, location: “MA”}<br>
-{origin_date: “2024-03-15”, horizon: “0”, location: “MA”}
+{origin_date: “2024-03-15”, horizon: “0”, location: “MA”}<br>
-{origin_date: “2024-03-15”, horizon: “1”, location: “MA”}
+{origin_date: “2024-03-15”, horizon: “1”, location: “MA”}<br>

 In words, the first of these tuples represents a forecast for one day (assume here the horizon is on the timescale of day) prior to the origin date of 2024-03-15 in Massachusetts.

 ## Individual modeling tasks
-In many settings, forecasts will be made for individual modeling tasks, with no notion of modeling tasks being related to each other or collected into sets (for more on this, see Compound modeling tasks).
+In many settings, forecasts will be made for individual modeling tasks, with no notion of modeling tasks being related to each other or collected into sets (for more on this, see [Compound modeling tasks](https://github.com/Infectious-Disease-Modeling-Hubs/hubDocs/edit/mzorn-patch-3/docs/source/user-guide/sample%20output_type.md#compound-modeling-tasks)).
 In the situations where forecasts are assumed to be made for individual modeling tasks, every modeling task is treated as distinct, as is implied by the compound_idx column in the table below (grayed out to indicate that such a column exists implicitly in the dataset and is not typically present in the actual tabular data).
 In this setting, the output_type_id column indexes the samples that exist for each modeling task.

 |compound_idx| Origin_date | horizon | location | output_type| Output_type_id | value |
 |:----------: |:----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: |